Who Gets a Sponsorship from BendPak?

 Discount, You Say?
 Say More!

 In 2019, we developed an Influencer Kit to help our community members see where they stand in relation to a partnership with BendPak.
-We generally require an influencer to have at least 100,000 followers on BendPak or Instagram before we are willing to extend product placement pricing.
-That means the equipment will not be free, but it will be considerably discounted.
+We generally require an influencer to have at least 100,000 followers on YouTube or Instagram before we are willing to extend product placement pricing.
+That means the equipment will not be free, but it may be discounted.

 The next partnership level increases the minimum follower/subscriber count to 500,000.
 The top level partnership requires 1 million followers.
 These numbers are not unattainable, but they don't happen overnight.
 It may take years for a popular channel to achieve these numbers, and it may never happen.
 A partnership, sponsorship, assistance program or whatever else you want to call it reflects the hard work and dedication that influencers put into their businesses.